On Tuesday, June 8th, 2021 at 09:47 UTC, Fastly's Content Delivery Network (CDN) went down.

 - NovaSense: a separate but fully integrated threat intelligence service, to anticipate abuse and malicious activity long before it reaches your web applications.

-We expect CDNs to succeed, to be reliable, and to improve greatly.
+We expect CDNs to succeed, be reliable, and improve greatly.
 We’re excited to see this happening and we celebrate the increased stability and affordability that comes with this progression.

 We also believe in good planning and anticipation of the odd hiccup regardless.
 We’ve built Nova ADC to be complementary to whichever environment you find yourself in, including behind a global CDN or major cloud service.

-To try the latest in ADC technology, get started with the free Nova Community Edition.
+To try the latest in ADC technology, request a free trial of Snapt Nova.